oleeson/test-repo/README.md

-# test-repo
+# stat6306introdatascience
-This is a test repo for the MSDS6306 class at SMU.
+Files and projects for Stat 6306 Introduction to Data Science